Vino927/realestate-price-predictor/README.md

 - `Adjusted R2` = 0.945525538164272

 ![Model Loss with Learning Rate scheduler](model_loss_ma_only_5layerslrschedule.png "Model Loss with Learning Rate scheduler")

+###Conclusion

-Adding the Learning Rate scheduler seemed to cause the biggest jump in performance and the smoothest curve with the final R2 of .94.
+Each of the modifications had imporved performance with the addition of the Learning Rate scheduler seemingly causing the biggest jump in performance and the smoothest curve with the a final R2 of .94.
 A good stopping point.
 A larger dataset and more features could definitely improve the performance of this model.

 # Setup Instructions